rancher/10acre-ranch/README.md

     -c - Create world
     -d - Destroy world
     -h - Print this message
+    -i - Print IP of Docker for Mac VM
     -l - List hosts
     -r registration_url - Register another "-n" hosts using the given registration url

     -b - Boot2Docker URL (default: the one for v1.11.2)
-    -i - No Inception - Prevent registering the Docker for Mac VM as a host -M - Host memory in mb (default: 1024)
+    -M - Host memory in mb (default: 1024)
-    -n - Number of hosts (default: 0)
-    -p - privileged (needed for build-master)
+    -n - Number of hosts, not including the "inception" Docker for Mac VM (see -v) (default: 0) -p - privileged (needed for build-master)
     -s - Server Container (default: rancher/server:latest)
             needs full container repo/name[:tag]
     -u - Registry mirror URL (default: none)
+    -v - No Inception - Prevent registering the Docker for Mac VM as a host
 ```

 ### To deploy (single host):